Dave-team/Knowledge-base/Project management.md

   - Workflow Status (Workflow::Triage, Workflow::Ready, Workflow:: In Progress, Workflow:: Verification, Workflow:: Waiting)
   - Inbound: For issues created by folks who are not on the data team; not for asks created by data team members on behalf of others

+### End of sprint / quarter
+- Aim to complete as much as planned projects as possible
+- Consider which tickets to keep, which tickets to reprioritize with business and which tickets to break up